VCU Presidential Research Quest Fund

 IRB and IACUC approval (if needed) are required prior to release of funds.

-A brief (2-3 pages) final report of the Fund-sponsored results and outcomes (e.g. grants submitted, papers published, presentations made, etc.) must be submitted to the Vice President for Research within 60 days of the completion of the project.
+A brief (2-3 pages) final report of the Fund-sponsored results and outcomes (e.g. grants submitted, papers published, presentations made, etc.) must be submitted to the Vice President for Research and Innovation within 60 days of the completion of the project.
 The report must be signed by both the Principal Investigator and his or her departmental chair.

 All publications, presentations, etc. resulting from the project must acknowledge financial support from the VCU Presidential Research Quest Fund.